 For information on the division or combination of land, reference Chapter 26 of the Municipal Code.
 Depending on the specifics of your project, a land use approval may be necessary.
 Please read through the entire Land Use Application packet to ensure your request will be complete for processing.

 Sign permits are also required for construction of new signs and sometimes the modification of existing signs.
 Some temporary signs also require a permit.
 Please ensure the appropriate permit below is complete prior to use of either a permanent or temporary sign.
 Any questions or concerns related to signs should be directed to the Community Development Department.

-The developers working on the New Brighton Elementary site and surrounding lands, Dominium & Pulte, have successfully submitted a complete application for a Preliminary Planned Residential Development.
+The developers working on the former New Brighton Elementary site and surrounding lands, Dominium & Pulte, have successfully submitted a complete application for a Preliminary Planned Residential Development.
 The development is being referred to as “Midtown Village,” and the files are ready for public review.
 Learn More

 New Brighton 2040 Comprehensive Plan